wp-plugins/magic-fields-2-toolkit/readme.txt

 You must enable specific features - all features are not enabled by default.
 Open 'Settings->Magic Fields 2 Toolkit' menu item and select the features you want.

+= After upgrading to version 0.4.6 the search results table of post is not sortable. =

+Version 0.4.6 has a new default content macro for sortable tables.
+However, the toolkit will not automatically replace an existing content macro - because you may have customized it.
+However, you can restore the default content macro by completely erasing the content macro definition.

 == Screenshots ==

 == Changelog ==
+= 0.4.6.1 =
+* upgrade a utility file to current version

 = 0.4.6 =
-The search results table of posts is now a sortable table
+* The search results table of posts is now a sortable table.
+Note that this requires a manual upgrade of search widget's content macro.

 = 0.4.5.3 =
 * fix pagination bug for search results output